Vietnam: Lantern-Lit Streets, Coastal Cities & Layers of Living History

 8. Street Food is a National Treasure: Dishes like phở, bánh mì, and bún chả are served curbside and offer rich, affordable flavor rooted in regional traditions.

-12. Vietnam Has a Young Population: With a median age under 33, the country is youthful and rapidly modernizing, especially in tech and tourism sectors.
+12. Vietnam has a Young Population: With a median age under 33, the country is youthful and rapidly modernizing, especially in the tech and tourism sectors.

 Travel Essentials

-Travel Information for Vietnam: Practical Tips & Essentials
+Travel Information for Vietnam: Practical Tips & Things to Know Before You Go.

 Information About Vietnam